AFRICA

 1) Is a merger control regulation in force?

 Yes.
-National Merger control regulation was introduced in the Act against Restraints of Competition (“ARC”) in 1973.
+National merger control regulation was introduced in the Act against Restraints of Competition (“ARC”) in 1973.

 2) Which authorities enforce the merger control regulation?